Illinois' 1st openly gay state senator hopes to inspire

 CHICAGO (WLS) -- For the first time, there's an openly gay lawmaker serving in the Illinois State Senate.
 State Senator Mike Simmons was appointed earlier this month to represent the 7th district, which is on Chicago's North Side.

-"I was a little disappointed that we have broken this milestone before 2021 but I am honored to be the first," said Simmons, who lives in the Uptown neighborhood.
+"I was a little disappointed that we haven't broken this milestone before 2021, but I am honored to be the first," said Simmons, who lives in the Uptown neighborhood.

 This comes 25 years after that barrier was broken in the Illinois House of Representatives.